Geetha63/MS-Teams-Scripts/Call Quality Dashboard Report/README.md

 If you have choosen the **option 1** please provide the parameters

-Start Date – “please provide start date”
+Start Date – “Please provide start date”

-End Date – “please provide end date”
+End Date – “Please provide end date”

 Press enter to continue